-Conducts on-going training for key stakeholders on the contract administration process, policies and technologies.
+Conducts on-going training for procurement professionals and key stakeholders on the contract administration process, policies and technologies.

-Administers surveys, prepares reporting and other data collection and metrics compilation activities.
+Administers surveys, prepare reporting and other data collection and metrics compilation activities.

 Requires the ability to earn and retain the respect of Legal and Procurement professionals.

-Must be able to complete tasks with informal authority.
+Must be able to get things done with informal authority.

 Must have exceptional written and verbal communication, time management and interpersonal skills.

 Must be able to achieve demanding deadlines without requiring constant follow-up.

 Must be able to re-order project priorities on short-notice and adapt to changing requirements.